jehanicak/BlinkWithoutDelay/README.md

 ## RGB LED Button assignment

-### an itteration on the BlinkWithoutDelay Weekly assignment
+### an iteration on the BlinkWithoutDelay Weekly assignment

 #### Jake Hanicak - 3/31/20